aiyer11/LeetCode150Solutions/README.md

         - Set the previous node to the current node
         - Set the current node to the next node

-    * Merge Two Sorted Linked Lists
+    * Merge Two Sorted Linked Lists:
-      * Keys to solving this problem
+      * Keys to solving this problem:
         - Use a dummy node to keep track of the result linked list
         - Use a pointer to iterate through both linked lists
         - If the value at list 1 is less than the value at list 2